 This assignment is mainly for fun and practice working in groups.
 Prepare a pre-recorded television newscast or audio podcast on real or fake news.
 The topic of your newscast/podcast will be decided by your group.
 Groups should have four or five members.
 All participants must speak (try to make sure that the time each person speaks is even).
-You will critique group members to show what each individual did and if s/he fulfilled the group's expectation of the work.
+You will critique group members to show what each individual member did and if s/he fulfilled the group's expectation of the work.

-• Watch some news shows to see how "experts" do it-it can be nightly news, political news, sports news, entertainment news, or "fake" news like "The Daily Show" or "Saturday Night Live's" Weekend Update.

-- Newscast: You should have a news anchor (you can have multiple anchors like they do on sports, entertainment, or political news).
+- Watch some news shows to see how "experts" do it-it can be nightly news, political news, sports news, or "fake" news like "The Daily Show" or "Saturday Night Live's" Weekend Update. - Newscast: You should have a news anchor (you can have multiple anchors like they do on sports, entertainment, or political news).
 The anchor(s) should introduce each news segment and provide background images and/or video.
-There should be reporters who report the news and coordinate the interviews. - You can choose to do a typical newscast (like NBC-New York 5 PM news), sports news (like Sports Center), entertainment news (ET), etc. You can also choose to do an NJIT campus-focused news show.
-Depending on your interests, you can cover all campus news or choose to focus on sports news, tech news, Greek life news, etc. - Individual members can either "act out" the news story or you can interview other people (real people or actors). - Podcast: You should pick a topic where the group has some knowledge and can either have a host/hosts who facilitates the discussion or do a group roundtable where you discuss various aspects of the topic.
-You can choose a real topic or a fake topic (like a murder mystery podcast).
-Podcasts will be video recorded (not just audio). - While this is meant to be fun, please be aware that this is a course project, and the team should bleep out curse words (or edit them out altogether). - Assign each person in the group a role: - Project Manager is responsible for managing participants. - Media Manager is responsible for assembling the final recording. - Project Editor is responsible for editing the project to show the class. - Multiple people can serve in the above roles.
-Make sure you list the group members and their roles in the credits of your newscast. - There may be other roles in a podcast depending on your subject matter. - We will vote for the best presentation at the end. - TIME FRAME: The news video or podcast should run between 25-35 minutes in length (after editing).
+There should be reporters who report the news and coordinate the interviews. - Individual members can either "act out" the news story or you can interview other people (real people or actors). - Podcast: You should pick a topic where the group has some knowledge and can either have a host/hosts who facilitates the discussion or do a group roundtable where you discuss various aspects of the topic.
+You can choose a real topic or a fake topic (like a murder mystery podcast). - While this is meant to be fun, please be aware that this is a course project, and the team should bleep out curse words (or edit them out altogether). - Assign each person in the group a role: - Project Manager is responsible for managing participants. - Media Manager is responsible for assembling the final recording. - Project Editor is responsible for editing the project to show the class. - Multiple people can serve in the above roles.
+Make sure you list the group members and their roles in the credits of your newscast.

+- There may be other roles in a podcast depending on your subject matter. - We will vote for the best presentation at the end. - TIME FRAME: The news video or podcast should run between 25-35 minutes in length (after editing).
 Editing takes time, so please make sure that you plan ahead to make sure your final product is of quality. - If you use people in the project from outside of our class, you need them to sign a permission to share form so we can show them in class.